edeliver/edeliver/README.md

     ln -s ./_build/default/lib/edeliver/bin/edeliver ./edeliver

 Then use the linked binary `./edeliver` to build and deploy releases.
+The `default` [rebar3 profile](https://rebar3.readme.io/docs/profiles) can be overridden by setting the `REBAR_PROFILE` environment variable in the edeliver config e.g. to `prod`.

 ### Rebar considerations